-Wedding guests buy present for the happy couple to show thanks for being allowed to join their celebrations.
-Traditionally these wedding gifts were given to the newlywed couple to contribute towards kitting out their new martial home and life together.
-But, with an increasing number of couples nowadays already living together or owning there own home before marriage, what can be given as an alternative gift?
+Guests buy presents for couples to show thanks for being allowed to join their celebrations.
+Traditionally these wedding gifts were given to newlyweds to contribute towards kitting out their new marital home and life together.
+But, with an increasing number of couples nowadays already living together or owning their own home before marriage, couples need to be more creative when it comes to alternative gifts.

-There are many different ways to show appreciation as a guest, but its great to actually get the happy couple something they want and can put to good use without going down the familiar route of vouchers.
+There are many different ways for guests to show appreciation, but it’s great to actually get something that can be of good use without going down the familiar route of vouchers.

-Wedding planning couples can get the ball rolling by letting guest know in the early planning stages of the wedding that (in the nicest way possible) ‘of course gifts aren’t expected, just to have your company on our Big Day is more than enough, but if you did want to get a little something to mark the occasion wouldn’t something we want be better than a toaster we will never use?’
+Couples can get the ball rolling by letting their guests know in the early stages of planning that, in the nicest way possible, ‘of course gifts aren’t expected, just to have your company on our big day is more than enough – but if you did want to get a little something… please don’t get us a toaster.’

-Money can be put towards items for their ‘future’ dream house, a new car, or a honeymoon; jetting off to a dream destination the couple may not normally be able to afford.
+Money can be put towards items for a ‘future’ dream house, a new car, or a honeymoon; jetting off to a dream destination that’s out of budget.
 Now doesn’t that sound nicer than a china set?

-If you don’t want to ask for physical cash, you could still opt for vouchers from a specific shop, so that you can spend them as you wish in the future
+If you don’t want to ask for physical cash, you could still opt for vouchers from a specific shop or travel company, so that you can spend them as you wish in the future.

-Alternatively another idea for the happy couple may include a memory-making gift.
+Alternatively, another idea may include a memory-making gift.
 Most couples will have been saving for a long time for their Big Day, missing out on some of the finer things in life.
-So why not treat them to something they wouldn’t do every day and will always remember?
-How about a fancy meal in a Michelin star restaurant, a hot air balloon ride or maybe even a sky dive for the more adventurous couple?
+So why not be treated to something a little different that will always be remembered?
+How about a fancy meal in a Michelin star restaurant, a hot air balloon ride, or maybe even a skydive for the more adventurous couple?

 Alternative experience wedding gift ideas include:

 Personalised gifts are always greatly received; they’re considered thoughtful and sentimental, now who doesn’t like that?
-A keepsake that will always remind the happy couple of their day and can be anything from engraved glasses, planting a tree for them or a photo shoot for their first anniversary.
-Another personal gift idea is ‘Something that grows old with you’; why not buy them a collection of vintage wine that improves with time, just like they will.
+A keepsake that will always remind couples of the day – this can be anything from engraved glasses, planting a tree for them, or a photoshoot for their first anniversary.
+Another personal gift idea is ‘Something that grows old with you’; why not buy them a collection of vintage wine that improves with time, just like they will!

 Newlywed couples may also like:

-Giving something back is a perfect present for the couple that has everything.
-Donating to charity, sponsoring a good cause or sponsoring them up for the London Marathon is a lovely gift idea.
-Helping someone else who is less fortunate feel the love that the couple have.
+Giving something back is a perfect, feel-good present.
+Donating to charity, sponsoring a good cause, or getting sponsored for the London Marathon (if that’s your sort of thing) is a lovely idea for a gift.
+Helping someone else who is less fortunate feel the love that a newly-married couple has.